'New York Times' sues Pentagon over media restrictions

 "The Pentagon's press access policy is unlawful because it gives government officials unchecked power over who gets a credential and who doesn't, something the First Amendment prohibits," Gabe Rottman, vice president of policy at the Reporters Committee for Freedom of the Press, said in a statement.
 "The public needs independent journalism and the reporters who deliver it back in the Pentagon at a time of heightened scrutiny of the Department's actions."

-This week, the Pentagon formally welcomed a new press corps willing to abide by its policy — correspondents and outlets who embrace a pro-Trump tilt or peddle conspiracies.
+This week, the Pentagon formally welcomed a new press corps willing to abide by its policy — correspondents and outlets that embrace a pro-Trump tilt or peddle conspiracy theories.

 Several of the new arrivals posted separate photos on social media claiming they had been told they had been given the former Pentagon office of a Washington Post reporter.
 At least one corrected himself after being mocked online, saying he had been given mistaken information.
 He did not specify whether that incorrect information came from Pentagon officials.